 Pinnaplasty or Otoplasty is the surgical procedure for ear pinning.
 This is an operation that is used to correct prominent ears.
 The operation itself takes about 60 to 90 minutes to perform.
 This is usually performed under local anaesthetic which means you are awake during the procedure.
+Otoplasty is a commonly performed operation and was often performed in children.
+Due to changes in funding in the NHS, this procedure not commonly offered now in the public sector.

 HOW IS EAR PINNING PERFORMED?